EGI-Federation/fedcloud-integration-documentation/source/openstack.rst

     WEBSSO_ENABLED = True

     # Allow users to choose between local Keystone credentials or login
-    # with EGI CheckIn
+    # with EGI Check-in
     WEBSSO_CHOICES = (
         ("credentials", _("Keystone Credentials")),
-        ("oidc", _("EGI CheckIn")),
+        ("oidc", _("EGI Check-in")),
     )

-Once horizon is restarted you will be able to choose "EGI CheckIn" for login.
+Once horizon is restarted you will be able to choose "EGI Check-in" for login.

 CLI Access
 ~~~~~~~~~~

 The `OpenStack Client <https://docs.openstack.org/developer/python-openstackclient/>`_ has built-in support for using OpenID Connect Access Tokens to authenticate.
-You first need to get a valid token from EGI CheckIn (e.g. from https://aai-dev.egi.eu/fedcloud/) and then use it in a command like:
+You first need to get a valid token from EGI Check-in (e.g. from https://aai-dev.egi.eu/fedcloud/) and then use it in a command like:

 ::